sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 ![Alt text](assets/applicationsetup9.png)

-Add and lew line and some text just below the `Sigma Embed Prerequisite Complete!` line.
+Add and new line and some text just below the `Sigma Embed Prerequisite Complete!` line.
 Save the change and refresh your browser.
 You should see the change:

 ![Alt text](assets/applicationsetup10.png)